-The Board of Trustees are obligated by State Law to act solely in the interest of the Retirement System members with respect to investment of funds and are granted full control and management of funds with the power to invest and reinvest in further accordance with statutes.
+The Board of Trustees is obligated by State Law to act solely in the interest of the Retirement System members with respect to investment of funds and is granted full control and management of funds with the power to invest and reinvest in further accordance with statutes.
 The Board has also adopted By-Laws which call for the operation of an Investment Committee of the Board to review and recommend investment opportunities to the full Board.
-The Board engages the services of an Investment Consulting firm and routinely works in collaborative fashion with its consultant and actuary to maintain an asset allocation model and formal Investment Objectives & Guidelines.
-Details on the current allocation and on the Objectives and Guideline appear elsewhere in this report.
+The Board engages the services of an Investment Consulting firm and routinely works in collaborative fashion with its consultant and actuary to maintain an asset allocation model and formal Investment Objectives and Guidelines.
+Details on the current allocation and on the Objectives and Guidelines appear elsewhere in this report.
 Investment performance is reviewed by the Board with the investment consultant quarterly, and issues which require follow-up action are referred to the Investment Committee for subsequent review and recommendation.
-There were no significant changes to the asset allocation or to the objectives and guidelines during 2015.
+During 2017, allocations approximating 5 percent were reallocated among existing asset classes.